-Sander's Book (Coming in 2018)Hungarian-American politics and culture from 1920 to 1960.
+Sander's Book (Coming in 2019)Hungarian-American politics and culture from 1920 to 1960.

 Kalman Marki was a designer, actor, director and political activist.
 He was my grandfather.
 Based on information I have discovered from government files recently released, he was connected to the highest levels of the Hungarian government.
 What did he do?
 What was his connection?
 Why were they interested in him?

 Louis Weinstock was a leader in the International Painters and Paperhangers union as well as a fighter against union corruption.
 He was a pioneer in working for Social Security and unemployment insurance.
 During the McCarthy witch hunt he spent three years in jail for teaching a class.
 Louis was one of my grandfather’s lifelong friends and was a close friend of Bela Lugosi.
 He was a friend of mine during my teenage activist days in the 1960s.
 Photo credit: Louis with strikers 1950s.
 People’s Weekly World, 4-9-1994, Louis Weinstock Papers,New York University

 Hugo Gellert was a great artist, illustrator and muralist.
 He never separated art from political activism.
 I met him in the 1960s and I am honored to own several of his brilliant lithographs.
 Hugo was also a close friend of my grandfather and they worked on several projects together.

 After waiting several years, the National Archives finally reviewed my grandfather’s file.
 The incredible news is that they released 283 out of 390 pages which cover the period from 1951 to 1973.
 There are still 107 pages which have been “referred to other agencies” for “national security reasons.”
 I was in Washington, DC and I was able to pick up the files in person.

 Many pieces of the puzzle are falling into place.
 I hope I can get the 107 missing pages before I finish writing.